aws-deepracer-community/deepracer-on-the-spot/README.md

 ### Adding additional IP addresses to security group ingress and NACLs

 The script add-access.sh adds an additional IP address to the security group ingress, it also add an NACL entry.
-Use:  ./add-access.sh <base resources stack name> <stack name> <IP address> <NACL Rule Number>
+Use:  ./add-access.sh <base resources stack name> <stack name> <IP address>

 ### Subscribing email addresses to the 'spot instance interruption notification topic' (the topic is created by the base resources stack)